Informed Consent is a dynamic, iterative process beginning with subject recruitment and continuing until the research study is closed.

 In order ensure that study subject's consent is truly informed, researchers must convey understandable information and provide answers to all questions posed by the subject at any time during their participation in the study.
 A truly informed research subject will possess a thorough, demonstrable understanding of the study in which they consent to participate.

-Effective July 1, 2010, National Jewish Health is allowing HIPAA Authorization language to be included in the main consent form.
-Researchers may now choose whether to combine the authorization language into the consent form or present subjects with separate consent and authorization forms.
+National Jewish Health allows HIPAA Authorization language to be included in the main consent form.
+Researchers may choose whether to combine the authorization language into the consent form or present subjects with separate consent and authorization forms.

 While the IRB offers template language to help ensure inclusion of required elements of informed consent, the IRB allows investigator to have flexibility with informed consent form and assent form wording.
 (The only exception to this flexibility pertains to the header, institutional research injury language, authorization language, and ICF signature templates, which must remain verbatim.)